Sandwich Infant School

 Handwriting

 The correct formation of letters is taught as a discrete handwriting lesson throughout the week.
-In Reception, children learn how to form pre-cursive letter formations.
-Once they are secure with the shape and formation of all letters, they will begin to use cursive handwriting in Year One, but only when they are ready.
+In Reception, children follow our Little Wandle spelling scheme to ensure that they have the foundational skills in which to build upon before they are asked to form letters.
+Once children are secure with the shape and formation of all letters, they will begin to use cursive handwriting in Year One, but only when they are ready.
 This will help children to learn a joined cursive style by the end of Year Two.

 Spelling